Shots fired near Vice President Biden's Delaware residence

 About half an hour after the shooting, local police arrested an individual in a vehicle that attempted to pass an officer who was securing the area.
 The individual is not currently tied to the incident but the Secret Service said the person would be questioned about the shooting.

+The incident occurred as the Secret Service tries to recover from a series of security lapses.
+In September, a knife-carrying man jumped the White House fence and ran into the president's official residence.

-The Secret Service is charged with protecting the president and vice president.
-The agency announced last week it would remove four senior officials from their jobs and retire a fifth, as part of a shake-up intended to address problems in the organization.
+Last week, the agency charged with protecting the president and vice president announced that it would remove four senior officials from their jobs and retire a fifth, as part of a shake-up intended to address the problem.